drublic/drublic/content/68-ai-future-of-frontend-engineering/article.md

 The world of programming has been evolving at a rapid pace in recent years, and the integration of AI into the development process is one of the most exciting advancements.
 AI tools such as ChatGPT have made it easier than ever to outsource programming work, and this has significant implications for the future of frontend development.
 As a result, it's vital to explore how AI is impacting the programming field, specifically frontend engineering.
 </div>

-In a [recent episode of my podcast, Working Draft](https://workingdraft.de/555/) (unfortunately in German), we delved into the impact of AI on engineering and discussed the future of working in the engineering field with a particular focus on frontend development.
+In a [recent episode of my podcast, Working Draft](https://workingdraft.de/555/) (in German), we delved into the impact of AI on engineering and discussed the future of working in the engineering field with a particular focus on frontend development.
 During this discussion, I shared my vision of where we might be heading in the coming years.
 This led me to write this article, where I can expand on some of the ideas that have been floating around in my mind for quite some time.

 <div style="padding: 2rem 0">
 <iframe